Join the campaign to receive updates and opportunities to be involved!

 About Aaron

 As an eighth-generation Nelsonian, I am committed to advancing the city that I know and love.
 We enjoy a unique lifestyle, with a wonderful climate, vibrant creative community, and easy access to beaches, rivers, ocean, and mountains.
-Having enjoyed all that Whakatū Nelson has to offer, I’m standing for Council to give back to the community, to use my skills and experience to help shape a better future for all of us.
+Having enjoyed all that Whakatū Nelson has to offer, I’m standing for Mayor to give back to the community, to use my skills and experience to help shape a better future for all of us.

 During my primary school years I lived in a state house in the Brook Valley, in a solo-mother household with my two sisters.
 I played representative hockey and learnt a lot from growing up in a household under conditions of material hardship.